 Non-Compliance.
 The judge will educate the defendant about the consequences of non-compliance, which include the revocation of release as well as the imposition of a new charge for violating a federal judge’s order.

 Challenges.
 Needless to say, there are challenges.
 Pre-trial release is not guaranteed in every case.
 Among the more problematic things that could happen in a drug case pre-trial detention hearing is the judge’s concern about the defendant’s criminal background and the involvement of weapons.
-If the defendant has prior arrests or convictions for drug related offenses, experienced defense counsel will aggressively emphasize the presumption of innocence of the accused, his deep integration in lawful society, and other triggering factors to convince the federal judge to favor release.
+If the defendant has prior arrests or convictions for drug-related offenses, the best defense counsel will aggressively emphasize the presumption of innocence of the accused, his deep integration in lawful society, and other triggering factors to convince the federal judge to favor release.

 Recent VictoriesLet us mention only one recent case outcome, in which the attorneys of Oberheiden, P.C. were successful in overcoming significant challenges in a federal drug detention hearing.
 In that case, our client was accused of being a member of a federal drug conspiracy.
 Our client had a long history of drug possession, drug distribution, and drug dealings with law enforcement and courts across the country.
 The client also had past assault charges, domestic violence, and aggravated assault charges on his criminal record.
 Additionally, the client was considered a federal fugitive for not turning himself in.
 Our attorneys took over the case, we presented the client to the judge, and argued every single reason why the client should not be in detention.
 The government presented the client’s criminal drug past and put every legal argument forward to deny bond and to incarcerate our client.
 After a highly contested hearing, the court granted our pre-trial release and issued a very favorable bond for our client.Oberheiden, P.C.National Criminal DefenseFormer Federal Prosecutors and Experienced Defense Attorneys888-680-1745www.federal-lawyer.com